 Tinting & Toning Enduro-Var

-Add up to 5% General Finishes Dye Stain or General Finishes Ready-to-Match Stain to enhance color tone.
+Enduro-Var II can be used as a toner by mixing by volume with 5- 10% General Finishes Dye Stain or to enhance color tone.
 General Finishes Amber Dye Stain or General Finishes Vintage Cherry Dye Stain work well, or a 50:50 combination of both.
 Apply 2 coats of the tinted topcoat for a deeper, more vibrant color.

-Dry 4+ hours between coats in ideal conditions: 70*F/20°C; 50-70% humidity.You can tell if a water-based finish is dry if it forms a powder when lightly sanded with a fine-grade (220-320) foam sanding pad.
+Dry 2+ hours between coats in ideal conditions: 70*F/20°C; 50-70% humidity.You can tell if a water-based finish is dry if it forms a powder when lightly sanded with a fine-grade (220-320) foam sanding pad.
 If in doubt, wait longer.
+Inadequate dry time can trap moisture and cause clouding.
+Cooler temperatures, high humidity and sealed substrates may prolong dry time.

 Increase dry time if: